Pediatric Nephrology Fellowship Program

 Eligibility & Selection

-Applicants must be U.S. citizens, permanent residents or hold a J1 visa.
-Graduates of 3 year ACGME approved residency programs or their equivalent are encouraged to apply.
+Applicants must be U.S. citizens, permanent residents or hold a J1 or an H1B visa.
+Graduates of 3 year ACGME accredited pediatric residency programs or their equivalent are eligible.
 Fellows are selected primarily on the basis of likely success in an academic career in Pediatric Nephrology.

 How to Apply

 We appreciate your interest in the University of Minnesota’s Pediatric Nephrology Fellowship Program.

 To be considered by the fellowship selection committee, please apply through ERAS (Electronic Residency Application Service).
 ERAS is an internet-based application process developed by the Association of American Medical Colleges (AAMC) to transmit fellowship applications to the program.
 Applicants must meet our eligibility criteria and submit the required documents:

 - 3 letters of recommendation from members of your faculty